What are the best iPad apps for pastors?

-The Bible App – The Bible App from YouVersion is the best Bible app without exception.
+Bible – The Bible App from YouVersion is the best Bible app without exception.
 This has practically replaced my paper Bibles.
 The reading plans are a fantastic way to keep you accountable for daily Bible reading.
 And if you are driving, working out, or just don’t feel like reading, you can listen to the audio versions.
 All for free!

 Feedly – After Google Reader closed down, Feedly quickly became my favorite RSS reader for the iPad.
 Feedly allows you to subscribe to all the posts from your favorite blog.
 I use this app to sift through hundreds of blog posts a day.
 Leaders are readers.
 Why not take advantage of the great free content some of the best minds on the internet are producing every day?
 (Other option: Flipboard – Does the same thing, but puts it together in a visually appealing magazine that also includes news feeds and social media.)

-Planning Center – Planning Center is the best worship service and volunteer management system available.
+Planning Center Services – Planning Center is the best worship service and volunteer management system available.
 If you have never heard of it, do yourself and your worship pastor a favor and go to PlanningCenterOnline.com right now!
 Hurry up!
 I use this app weekly to manage the service order and coordinate the scheduling of hundreds of volunteers.
 Makes planning services and coordinating volunteers easy!
+I really don’t know what I would do if I didn’t have it.
+Also, you may want to check out their Projector and Music Stand apps.

 HootSuite – If you are using Social Media to reach your people and community (which you should).
 HootSuite is a great way to schedule posts across multiple sites.
-Use it for the church Facebook page, twitter profile and more.
+Use it for the church Facebook, Twitter, and Instagram pages.
 The greatest feature is the ability to schedule posts in advance.
-You no longer have to log in to each website individually at the perfect time to get the message you want out at the optimal hour.
+You no longer have to login to each website individually at the perfect time to get the message you want out at the optimal hour.
 I am currently 3 months out in scheduled posts.
 Did I mention it’s free!